dasch-swiss/dsp-tools/docs/cli-commands.md

 - `-V` | `--validate-only` (optional): validate the JSON file without creating it on the DSP server
 - `-l` | `--lists-only` (optional): create only the lists (prerequisite: the project exists on the server)
 - `-v` | `--verbose` (optional): print more information about the progress to the console
+- `--suppress-update-prompt` (optional): don't prompt when using an outdated version of DSP-TOOLS (useful for contexts without interactive shell, e.g. when the Terminal output is piped into a file)

 The defaults are intended for local testing: